-Veganuary is working with businesses to help them commit to increasing the proportion of their business that is plant-based.
+Veganuary works with businesses to support this transition by helping them increase the proportion of their business that is plant-based.
+Whether you’re

-NYC Hospitals – Serve plant-based food as the default option and patients can ‘opt in’ for meat and dairy.
+NYC Hospitals – recently transitioned to serve plant-based food as the default option and patients can ‘opt in’ for meat and dairy.
 As a result, over half of patients chose fully plant-based meals when only 1% identified as vegan or vegetarian!

-Ikea – In a bid to become a ‘climate positive business’ by 2030, fifty percent of Ikea’s main meals served in its restaurants will be plant-based by 2025.
+Ikea – in a bid to become a ‘climate positive business’ by 2030, 50% of Ikea’s main meals served in its restaurants will be plant-based by 2025.

-University of Stirling – The university became the first to ban animal products in campus outlets.
-Students voted, and as a result, only plant-based products will be served by 2025.
+University of Stirling – the university became the first to ban animal products in campus outlets. after students voted in favor of serving only plant-based products by 2025.

-Burger King UK – Pledged to make 50% of its menu meat-free by 2023 to achieve sustainability targets.
+Burger King UK – pledged to make 50% of its menu meat-free by 2030 to achieve their sustainability targets.

 Additional examples of what a long-term corporate commitment might look like:

-Making a plant-based pledge with Veganuary could be a part of your corporate wellness program, corporate social responsibility strategy or sustainability goal and shows your business is dedicated to tackling the climate crisis, biodiversity loss and reducing animal suffering.
+Making a plant-based pledge with Veganuary could be a part of your corporate wellness program, corporate social responsibility strategy or broader sustainability goals and shows your business is dedicated to tackling the climate crisis, biodiversity loss, and reducing animal suffering.

 A recent Kantar panel suggests 53% of consumers think eco-claims are just ‘another marketing tool’ and are less likely to purchase from a brand with eco credentials if they don’t believe it’s an ethical company.
 Making a plant-based pledge with Veganuary shows the business is truly committed to sustainability and not just greenwashing.
 Today’s consumer values transparency and authenticity.